oussama95boussaid/Automated_Table_Detection_and_recognition_from_Scanned_Images/README.md

    This stage takes the full color image plus padding from the last stage and converts it to an inverted binary image

  Result of step 1 & 2

 <img src = "img_Preprocessing/processed_img.png" >

 3. **Eroding Vertical Lines** :

    To understand how vertical lines and all text erode, you need to understand the concepts of "*erosion*" and "*dilation*" properly.*“kernel”* is in the context of erosion and dilation.
-Basically, it’s a shape that is taken over the images and used to transform the underlying image by removing or adding pixels to the original image.
+Basically, it’s a shape that is taken over the images and used to transform the underlying image by removing or adding pixels to the original image.for more information <a hraf = "https://docs.opencv.org/4.x/dd/dd7/tutorial_morph_lines_detection.html">Extract horizontal and vertical lines by using morphological operations </a>